 THE TECHNIQUE OF ENLIGHTENMENT INTENSIVE

-Therefore, it is obvious that the essence of meditation on object lies in emotional identification with the object, intention to experience the object directly and the state of inner openness.
-For example, if somebody wants to find out who or what Jesus was and what state of mind he represented, then it is not enough to read about Jesus, think about him or pray.
-It is better to have personal, immediate or direct experience of Jesus.
-Direct experience is the prerequisite condition for true knowledge.
-To experience Jesus directly we must visualize Jesus in our mind.
-Then we have to identify with him, enter the state of visual oneness with our vision of Jesus.
-After that we have to open up and feel Jesus completely.
-In that state we need to have the intention to experience Jesus directly, without any process.
-If our intention is pure and strong, and our mind clear from prejudice and opened for new experience, we will, in one timeless moment and not even knowing how, experience Jesus directly.
-What will that experience look like depends on the person experiencing it.
-That is the reason why direct experience cannot be discussed.
-It simply has to be experienced.
+So, the essence of Intensive meditation is in the emotional identification with an object, in the intention to experience the object directly, in the state of inner openness, and in honest verbal and non-verbal communication on the mental content that comes out as a consequence of meditation.
+For example, if somebody wants to discover who or what Jesus is and his state of mind, it is not enough to read about Jesus, think about him, or pray.
+It is better to have a personal, immediate, or direct experience of Jesus.
+Direct experience is, as I have already mentioned, a precondition for actual knowledge.
+Therefore to experience Jesus directly, we must visualize him in our mind.
+Then we must identify with him and enter a state of visual oneness with our vision of Jesus.
+After that, we have to open up and feel Jesus completely.
+In that state, we must intend to experience Jesus directly, without any process.
+If our intention is pure and strong, and our mind is clear from prejudice and open for a new experience, we will, in one timeless moment, not even know how to experience Jesus directly.
+What that experience would look like depends on the person having it.
+This is why a direct experience cannot be discussed - it simply has to be experienced.